-Our new student wellbeing programme Drug and Alcohol Impact embeds social norms of responsible drinking on our campuses, and refocuses the conversation on drugs to be about reducing harm, and building healthier, safer, more productive student communities.
+Our student wellbeing programme Drug and Alcohol Impact embeds social norms of responsible drinking on our campuses, and refocuses the conversation on drugs to be about reducing harm, and building healthier, safer, more productive student communities.

-The programme builds upon the success of Alcohol Impact, which since 2015 has supported 30 university and students' union partnerships to create lasting positive change around responsible alcohol consumption.
+The programme builds upon the success of Alcohol Impact, which since 2015 has supported 31 university and students' union partnerships to create lasting positive change around responsible alcohol consumption.
 Although progress has been made in improving drinking cultures on campus, there's still work to be done, and participating institutions are supported to build on and improve practices in this area.

-Drug and alcohol Impact recognises that despite most universities taking a zero tolerance approach to drug use, many students still choose to use drugs.
+Drug and Alcohol Impact recognises that despite most universities taking a zero tolerance approach to drug use, many students still choose to use drugs.
 The programme supports institutions to explore their own students drug use and design bespoke interventions to identify, educate and reduce harm.

 This work is supported by a range of sector-leading organisations through our steering group, including Release UK, Student Minds and Universities UK.